 In the event of a capital reduction, the procedures established by the Income Tax Law provide that any surplus of shareholder's equity over the balances of the contributed capital accounts be given the same tax treatment as the one applicable to dividends.
-As of 31 December 2019 and 2018, the balance of the Contribution Capital amounted to approximately \$1,827,483 and \$1,777,361, respectively.
+As of 31 December 2020, and 2019, the balance of the Contribution Capital amounted to approximately \$1,885,048 and \$1,827,483, respectively.

-(26) Commitments and contingent liabilities-
+(27) Commitments and contingent liabilities-

 - i.
 The Company is involved in lawsuits and claims arising in the normal course business, as well as in some legal processes related to tax matters.
-As of 31 December 2019 and 2018, there were no material open tax processes.
-The rest of the legal processes related to tax issues, in the opinion of their legal advisers, are not expected to have a significant effect on their financial situation and results of operations. - ii.
+As of 31 December 2020, and 2019, there were no material open tax processes.
+The rest of the legal processes related to tax issues, in the opinion of Management and their legal advisers, are not expected to have a significant effect on their financial situation and results of operations. - ii.
 The Company continues to comply with the security and hygiene measures established by common agreement between the National Association of Self-Service and Department Stores, A.C.
 (ANTAD for its Spanish acronym) and the Secretary of Labor and Social Security.
-As of 31 December 2019 and 2018, no breaches have been identified that would result in a contingency. - iii.
-In accordance with current tax legislation, the authorities are entitle to review up to five fiscal years prior to the last income tax return submitted. - iv.
+As of 31 December 2020, and 2019, no breaches have been identified that would result in a contingency. - iii.
+In accordance with current tax legislation, the authorities are entitled to review up to five fiscal years prior to the last income tax return submitted. - iv.
 The tax authorities initiated a direct review of a group subsidiary for the fiscal years of 2015.
 As of the date of this report, the review is still in process.
 The Company's Management and its legal advisors do not expect any significant additional costs to arise as a result of such review.

-(27) Right-of-use lease assets and liabilities (2018 capital leases)-
+(28) Right-of-use assets and lease liabilities-